edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   </p>
 </div>

 Scroll down to the _Auto Healing_ section and make sure that _Auto healing enabled_ is set to _No_ (See Figure 15).
 As we will be using EC2 t1.micro instances, these instances can generate a very high load and/or memory usage &#8211; especially at boot time.
 With auto healing enabled it is possible that AWS OpsWorks interprets this as an issue and attempts to rectify it by recreating the corresponding EC2 instance.
-Therefore with this simple setup it&#8217;s safer to leave this turned off.
+Therefore with this simple setup it's safer to leave this turned off.

 <div id="attachment_1121" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/02/Opsworks12.png" alt="Figure 15: Edit PHP Layer - Step 4" width="600" height="106" class="size-full wp-image-1121" srcset="/content/uploads/2014/02/Opsworks12.png 600w, /content/uploads/2014/02/Opsworks12-360x63.png 360w, /content/uploads/2014/02/Opsworks12-1x1.png 1w" sizes="(max-width: 600px) 100vw, 600px" />